imSaharukh/portfolio-site/src/data/about.md

 # Travel / Geography

-- I am from originally from Panchagarh, Rangpur, Bangaldesh.
+- Originally from Panchagarh, Rangpur, Bangladesh.
-- I've been to 4 countries.
+- I've been to 5 countries.
-- In 2008, I visited: India , Nepal and Bhutan
+- In 2008, I visited: India, Nepal, and Bhutan.
-- In 2017, I visited: revisit India.
+- In 2017, I revisited India.
-- In 2021, I hope to start traveling again and visit Keokradong(3rd higest Peak in Bangladesh)
+- In 2021, I hoped to start traveling again and visit Keokradong (3rd highest Peak in Bangladesh).
+- In February 2024, I traveled to Malaysia.
+- Currently residing in Perth, WA.

 # Fun facts